 - Price vs value – get an itemized quote – Like the furnace itself, cheapest is not always best.
 When down to the last few options for the HVAC company you want to use, make sure to ask for an itemized quote of all services that are included.
 If a price seems to good to be true, be wary of using their services.
 If most quotes come back in a similar range, consider other points such as their experience and references.

 Best of all, we’ve already done this work for you!
 At FurnacePrices.ca, we’ve developed our own certification program to help homeowners connect with established and trusted local HVAC contractors with a good track record!

-Get a free quote today from Aire Serv of Winnipeg, our Certified Local Partner.
+Get a free quote today from a trusted Certified Local Partner.